 Yes.
 There are two FDA-approved vaccines, ACAM200 and JYNNEOS, used to fight monkeypox.
 Currently, we can use both as smallpox vaccines.
 They have been tested on whether or not they can protect us against monkeypox, with Jynneos being 85% effective.

 Who is eligible for the vaccine?

 Since the creation of the vaccine, smallpox has no longer been seen as a threat or concern.
 Those who are more likely to contract smallpox and monkeypox are the ones who can get the vaccine which means lab workers.
-Unless you work in healthcare, it is unlikely you will qualify for the vaccine as it is not available to the general public.
+Typically only given to healthcare workers, it is unlikely you will qualify for the vaccine.
+However, in some cities like New York City, you are eligible if you are a man who has sex with men or someone who has anonymous sex as both can increase the chance of exposure.
 According to President Joe Biden, monkeypox is not a concern that needs quarantining.
 Still, people should continue to be mindful of exposure.